A List of Recovery Words

-Below you'll find a brief explanation of many common addiction terms:
+Below you'll find brief explanations of different addiction terminology, common addiction words, and addiction recovery acronyms.

 Co-occurring Disorder

 A condition where a person who experiences a mood disorder or mental illness also suffers from substance use disorder.
-Co-occurring disorders are also called dual diagnosis.
+Co-occurring disorders are also called dual diagnoses.

 Codependency